-The process illuminated the reality that Smith wanted to exist in, a reality as a champion for the overlooked and underserved and a warrior for human dignity and potential.
+The process illuminated the reality that Brad wanted to exist in — a reality that included working as a champion for the overlooked and underserved and a warrior for human dignity and potential.
 The best way to put it all into action?
 By giving back.

 “In partnership with my wife, we’re forming the Wing 2 Wing Foundation in reference to our favorite quote – ‘we are each of us angels with only one wing, and we can only fly by embracing one another,’ Brad D. Smith announced.
 “Our initial focus will be to advance what we see as the great equalizers: education, entrepreneurship, and equality in regions where individuals and communities have lost hope.”

 “We are each of us angels with only one wing, and we can only fly by embracing one another”Luciano De Crescenzo

 The goal of the Wing 2 Wing Foundation is to tackle what Brad and his wife call “the 75% reality.”

 According to the Smiths, 75% of the Gen Z population have entrepreneurial goals to start their own businesses, while 75% of all new jobs will be created in start-up businesses.
 The scales, however, are tipped in favor of three states — New York, California and Massachusetts — whose startups received 75% of venture capital investments in 2018 alone.

 “Aspiration and talent are equally distributed, but opportunity is not, and our Wing 2 Wing Foundation will seek to change that reality,” Brad said.